Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 Midway in town, the dodgy bogan from Ride 11 saw me again!
 He was in a different car and looked markedly better.
 He only wanted to drive me to the end of town for a good spot, so I somewhat reluctantly agreed.

-Lesson 4: It’s, of course, good to use your judgment when it comes to who you get in a car with.
+Lesson 4: It’s, of course, good to use your judgment about who you get in a car with.
 If you don’t feel right about it, don’t get in.
 You don’t need to take every offered ride.
-In this case, I did, but you may decide not to.
+In this case, I did, but you may have decided not to.

 Ride 14 (WT 1:15, Safety 10, Fun 10)